-The Terra Foundation for American Art International Essay Prize recognizes excellent scholarship by a non-U.S. scholar in the field of historical American art.
-Manuscripts should advance understanding of American art, demonstrating new findings and original perspectives.
-The prize-winning essay will be translated and published in American Art, the Smithsonian American Art Museum's scholarly journal.
-The winner will receive a $1,000 cash award and an up to $3,000 travel stipend to give a presentation in Washington, D.C., and meet with museum staff and fellows.
+The Terra Foundation for American Art International Essay Prize recognizes excellent scholarship by a non-U.S. citizen working in the field of historical American art.
+Manuscripts should advance the understanding of American art, demonstrating new findings and original perspectives.
+The prize winner will be given the opportunity to work toward publication in American Art, the Smithsonian American Art Museum’s scholarly journal.
+The winner will also receive a $1,000 cash award and a travel stipend of up to $3,000 to give a presentation in Washington, D.C., and meet with museum staff and fellows.
 This prize is supported by funding from the Terra Foundation for American Art.

 The aim of the award is to stimulate and actively support non-U.S. scholars working on American art topics, foster the international exchange of new ideas, and create a broad, culturally comparative dialogue on American art.
-Ph.D. candidates and above (or equivalent) are eligible to participate in the competition.
-Essays may focus on any aspect of historical American art and visual culture (pre-1980); however, architecture and film studies are not eligible.
-Preference will be given to studies that address American art within a cross-cultural context and offer new ways of thinking about the material.
+Ph.D. candidates and above (or equivalent) who have not published in the journal American Art previously are eligible to participate in the competition.
+Essays may focus on any aspect of historical (pre-1980) American art and visual culture; however, architecture and film studies are not eligible.
+Preference will be given to submissions that address American art within a cross-cultural context and offer new ways of thinking about the material.
 A strong emphasis on visual analysis is encouraged.
-Manuscripts previously published in a foreign language are eligible if released within the last two years (please state the date and venue of the previous publication).
-Essays that have been published in English will not be considered.
-Authors are invited to submit their own work for consideration.
-We also urge scholars who know of eligible articles written by others to inform those authors of the prize.

 Terra International Essay Prize Recipients

 2015: Hadrien Viraben, "Achille Segard Interviews Mary Cassatt: A Living Master of Impressionism, Her Biographer, and the General Audience," Forthcoming.